Tramadol: Effects and Risk of Addiction

 A tramadol addiction, or substance use disorder, is characterized by a set of behavioral signs that indicate a pattern of compulsive tramadol use regardless of detrimental consequences.
 It is this uncontrollable use that differentiates tramadol addiction from tramadol dependence or abuse.

-If you demonstrate at least two of the following behavioral signs within a one-year period, you may be struggling with a tramadol addiction:6
+If you demonstrate at least two of the following behavioral signs within one year, you may be struggling with a tramadol addiction:

-• Spending a considerable amount of time obtaining and using tramadol, as well as recovering from use.
+• Spending a lot of time obtaining and using tramadol, as well as recovering from use

-In addition to behavioral signs, there are also some physical signs of tramadol addiction, including:6
+In addition to behavioral signs, there are also some physical signs of tramadol addiction, including:

 • Drowsiness

-If you or someone you know demonstrates these signs of tramadol addiction, don’t hesitate to seek help—call 800-681-1058 (Info iconWho Answers?) to speak to a treatment specialist about finding a tramadol addiction treatment program.
+If you or someone you know demonstrates these signs of tramadol addiction, don’t hesitate to seek help—call 800-681-1058 (Info iconSponsored) to speak to a treatment specialist about finding a tramadol addiction treatment program.

 Treatment for Tramadol Addiction

-There are several types of treatment for tramadol addiction, including:7
+There are several types of treatment for tramadol addiction.
+Here are the most common ones.

 12-step programs, such as Narcotics Anonymous (NA), are also extremely common support systems for people recovering from an addiction to tramadol.
 These free programs meet on a regular schedule and members provide each other with mutual support and encouragement to help each other stay sober.

-Keep in mind, 12-step programs are not run by mental health or addiction professionals but rather by individuals who have also struggled with addiction.
+Keep in mind that 12-step programs are not run by mental health or addiction professionals but rather by individuals who have also struggled with addiction.
 While they may work for some people, others may require more formal treatment, such as an inpatient or outpatient program.

 What Does Tramadol Addiction Treatment Entail?